Bludude2/Bludude2.github.io/README.md

 *I played this for about 2 days, its a fun game.
 Love the game to heart <3*

 > [ReTHAWED](https://rethawed.webflow.io/)
-*Spent a whole week on this, its really fun playing it off an PlayStation 2.
+*Spent a whole week on this, its really fun playing it outside an PlayStation 2.
 Different vibe.
 Would recommend 100%*